ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 2.1 Agreement

 An agreement is a manifestation of mutual assent by two or more parties to one another see [Cornell Law School](https://www.law.cornell.edu/wex/agreement).
 An Agreement between two or more Counterparties allows for transactions between them dealing with, for example, commercial items such as products.
-An Agreement governs and defines all transactions between counterparties.
+An Agreement, therefore, governs and defines all transactions between counterparties.

 **[R1]**	Transacting counterparties  MUST have a corresponding agreement.

 ## 2.2 State Object

-A State Object is an item that can be exchanged between counterparties to an agreement, whose state the counterparties have agreed on and which is defined in an agreement.
+A State Object is an item that can be exchanged between counterparties to an agreement, the state of which the counterparties have agreed on, and which is defined in an agreement.
 In the context of this standard, a State Object is assumed to be a document derived from an agreement and representing a specific state of either an asset, a product offering or a service offering transacted between counterparties.

 Examples include but are not limited to a
 * Quote